 Jake focuses his practice in a variety of intellectual property areas, including both patent and trademark litigation and patent prosecution.

-Jake also represents clients in patent prosecution matters.
+In addition to his litigation practice, Jake also represents clients in patent prosecution matters.
 His experience includes the preparation and prosecution of patents in the mechanical arts and other fields, including computer software, industrial equipment, athletic equipment and business methods.

-Jake earned his juris doctorate from Northwestern University Law School, where he was a member and associate editor for the Journal of Technology and Intellectual Property.
+He earned his juris doctorate from Northwestern University Law School, where he was a member and associate editor for the Journal of Technology and Intellectual Property.
 He authored the published article, The Aftermath of Louis Vuitton: Why Bringing a Trademark Infringement Case in the ITC is a Viable Option, 13 Nw.
 J. Tech. & Intell.
 Prop.
 385 (2015).
 Jake earned his Bachelor of Science in Civil Engineering, cum laude, and his M.B.A. degree from the University of Kentucky in 2012.

 University of Kentucky